-\StePSHF follows the SO algorithm \citep{1998MNRAS.299..728T, 2016MNRAS.456.2486D} widely used in cosmological analyses, adapted to the $\mathrm{S}^1$ periodicity along the ``$z$'' direction and the non‑compact, radially varying resolution in the transverse plane.
-After loading one snapshot, we reconstruct a local density for each particle using a $k$‑nearest‑neighbour estimator that is robust to inhomogeneous sampling.
-We then identify as a provisional centre the highest‑density unflagged particle and grow a sphere around it, accumulating mass until the mean enclosed density first drops below the chosen threshold, $\bar{\rho}(<R_{\rm vir}) = \rho_{\rm vir}(z)$, where $\rho_{\rm vir}$ is the redshift‑dependent virial density from spherical collapse \citep{1998ApJ...495...80B}.
-Whenever the resulting candidate contains at least $N_{\rm p,min}$ particles, we refine its centre by replacing the seed position with the centre of mass of the innermost $N_{\rm p,min}$ particles and recompute $(R_{\rm vir},M_{\rm vir})$, other mass definitions ($M_{200c}$, $M_{200b}$, $M_{500c}$, $M_{1000c}$, etc.), corresponding radii, and other halo properties such as peculiar velocity ($\vec{V}$), Klypin scale radius ($R_{\rm Klypin}$, \citealt{2011ApJ...740..102K}), concentration ($c$), angular momentum ($\vec{J}$), Bullock-spin ($\lambda_B$, \citealt{2001ApJ...555..240B}), and total energy ($E$).
-All particles within $R_{\rm vir}$ are then flagged as members, and the process repeats on the remaining unflagged particles until no seeds above threshold remain.
+\StePSHF follows the SO algorithm \citep{1998MNRAS.299..728T, 2016MNRAS.456.2486D} widely used in cosmological analyses, adapted to the $\mathrm{S}^1$ periodicity along the $z$ direction and the non‑compact, radially varying the resolution in the transverse plane.
+After loading one snapshot, we reconstructed a local density for each particle using a $k$‑nearest‑neighbour estimator that is robust to inhomogeneous sampling.
+We then identified the highest‑density unflagged particle as a provisional centre and grew a sphere around it, accumulating mass until the mean enclosed density first dropped below the chosen threshold, $\bar{\rho}(<R_{\rm vir}) = \rho_{\rm vir}(z)$, where $\rho_{\rm vir}$ is the redshift‑dependent virial density from spherical collapse \citep{1998ApJ...495...80B}.
+Whenever the resulting candidate contained at least $N_{\rm p,min}$ particles, we refined its centre by replacing the seed position with the centre of mass of the innermost $N_{\rm p,min}$ particles and recomputing essential parameters $(R_{\rm vir},M_{\rm vir})$, other mass definitions ($M_{200c}$, $M_{200b}$, $M_{500c}$, $M_{1000c}$, etc.), the corresponding radii, and other halo properties such as the peculiar velocity ($\vec{V}$), Klypin scale radius ($R_{\rm Klypin}$, \citealt{2011ApJ...740..102K}), concentration ($c$), angular momentum ($\vec{J}$), Bullock-spin ($\lambda_B$, \citealt{2001ApJ...555..240B}), and total energy ($E$).
+All particles within $R_{\rm vir}$ were then flagged as members and the process was repeated on the remaining unflagged particles until no seeds above threshold remain.

-We used $N_{\rm p,min}=15$ as the minimum threshold for halo particles, and identified dark matter haloes in late-time snapshots.
-At the final state (redshift 0), we found $1.1\cdot10^{5}$ dark matter haloes.
-The spatial distribution of these haloes is visualised in Fig~\ref{fig:HaloDist} at three selected redshifts.
-Overall 68 parameters were calculated for each identified halo.
+We used $N_{\rm p,min}=15$ as the minimum threshold for halo particles and identified dark matter halos in late-time snapshots.
+While this minimal particle number is usually sufficient to identify halo positions, a higher threshold is needed for the reliable measurement of structural parameters \citep{2011MNRAS.415.2293K}.
+At the final state (redshift 0), we found $1.1\cdot10^{5}$ dark matter halos.
+The spatial distribution of these halos is visualised in Fig~\ref{fig:HaloDist} at three selected redshifts.
+Overall, 68 parameters were calculated for each identified halo.